-- Spouses age 62 or older. - Spouses younger than 62, if they are taking care of a child entitled on your record who is younger than age 16 or has a qualifying disability. - Former spouses, if they are age 62 or older (see our section "Benefits for a divorced spouse" for more information). - Children up to age 18, or up to 19 if full-time students and have not graduated from high school. - Children with disabilities, even if they are age 18 or older, if they developed the disability before age 22.
+- · Spouses age 62 or older. - Spouses younger than 62, if they care for a child entitled on your record who is younger than age 16 or has a qualifying disability. - Former spouses, if they are age 62 or older (see our section "Benefits for a divorced spouse" for more information). - Unmarried children up to age 18, or up to 19 if full-time student at an elementary or secondary school (grade 12 or below). - Unmarried children age 18 or older with a disability that began before age 22.

-If you become the parent of a child (including an adopted child) after you begin getting benefits, let us know.
+If you become the parent of a child (this includes an adopted child) after you begin to get benefits, let us know.
 Then we'll decide if the child is eligible for benefits.